MicrosoftDocs/win32/desktop-src/Msi/ice82.md

-﻿---
+---
-Description: 'ICE82 validates that the RegisterProduct Action, RegisterUser Action, PublishProduct Action, and PublishFeatures Action are all present in the InstallExecuteSequence table.
-The package is validated if all the actions are present.' ms.assetid: 'b41a56f9-b57e-4133-ae7d-c51b36bab44f'
+Description: ICE82 validates that the RegisterProduct Action, RegisterUser Action, PublishProduct Action, and PublishFeatures Action are all present in the InstallExecuteSequence table.
+The package is validated if all the actions are present. ms.assetid: b41a56f9-b57e-4133-ae7d-c51b36bab44f
 title: ICE82
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ICE82